mirrorcult/libatmos/README.md

 Also, this could potentially be used in a TG-like SS13 remake if someone wrote one in Rust, but I doubt it.

+## Contribution

+> please contribute I would greatly appreciate it

+See issues tab for more details.
+I try and add everything there that I'd like to work on in the near future.

 ## License

 Licensed under `GNU AGPLv3`.